|Nutritional Guidelines (per serving)|

 Butter a 9 x 13 baking dish.
 Line with a layer of about 20 crackers until bottom of dish is fully covered.

 In a small saucepan, bring butter, sugars, and milk together to a boil over medium heat.
 Stir in crushed graham crackers.
 Let boil 5 minutes, stirring occasionally.

 Pour half of the sugar mixture over crackers, smoothing over crackers with a spatula.
 Cover with another layer of 20 crackers, pressing down lightly.
 Pour remaining syrup mixture over crackers, smoothing to coat.

 Top with remaining crackers, pressing lightly.

 Place chocolate chips and peanut butter in a microwave-safe dish.
 Heat on high for 30 seconds.
 Stir and repeat until chips are melted.
 (Alternatively, you can melt chocolate chips and peanut butter in a saucepan over low heat.)

-Pour the chocolate peanut butter mixture evenly over the top layer of crackers, using a spatula to smooth out bubbles and make sure the crackers are completely covered.
+Pour chocolate peanut butter mixture evenly over top layer of crackers, using a spatula to smooth out bubbles and make sure crackers are completely covered.

 Cut into thin bars to serve.